National Wastewater Drug Surveillance (NWDS): Overview

 Figure 1: Notes

 1. On this page, metabolites are grouped with their parent substance.
 Metabolites are only grouped with their parent substance if they are exclusively a metabolite.
 Also, metabolites are grouped with their parent substance only if they are exclusive metabolites of that substance.
 In some cases, a substance may be a metabolite or a parent substance.
 For example, hydroxymethamphetamine is both a metabolite and a parent substance, therefore it is displayed on this page.
 All metabolites of a given parent substance are only counted once per monthly representative sample and are referred to as their parent substance.
-In some cases, we do not screen for the parent substance itself, but instead we screen for its metabolite.
-For example, to identify nicotine, we screen for its metabolite, cotinine.
-However, on this page, we use the parent substance names.
 To explore which specific metabolites were identified in the wastewater, refer to Figure 5 on the Metabolites tab.

 Figure 2: Number of distinct substances identified by pharmacological class